-MQTT broker, that is for the small messages transportation between camper's sensors and actuators, is extremely lightweight and can be deployed on any single-board computer that in the camper's network.
-What important is to set a static IP for this computer in the camper's network, and to make this computer not sleep, not hibernate.
+MQTT broker, that is for the small messages transportation between camper's sensors and actuators, is extremely lightweight and can be deployed on any single-board computer that is in the camper's network.
+What is important is to set a static IP for this computer in the camper's network, and to make this computer not sleep, not hibernate.

 The Mosquitto MQTT broker was installed on a single-board computer via Windows PC.
-In some cases will need switch off the PC firewall while settings.
+In some cases will need to switch off the PC firewall while settings.
 Broker's computer was available in the PC terminal via PuTTY over IP on port 22 under root user.
 Then were entered from PC via PuTTY terminal:

 apt-get install mosquitto